Metrics for zero-ETL integrations - Amazon Redshift

 You can use the metrics in the Amazon Redshift console and Amazon CloudWatch to learn about the health and performance of your zero-ETL integrations.
 You can adjust the metrics to display data for shorter or longer duration, or choose to view metrics in CloudWatch.
 To view the metrics for your integration on the Amazon Redshift console, choose Zero-ETL integrations in the left navigation pane and choose your integration ID.

-For Aurora and Amazon RDS zero-ETL integrations, Amazon Redshift provides two types of metrics on the integration details page for an integration.
-The types of metrics are as follows:
+Depending on the source data of zero-ETL integrations, Amazon Redshift provides metrics on the integration details page for an integration.
+Possible metrics include the following types:

-• From the Integration metrics tab, these are the available charts:
+• From the Integration metrics tab, graphs of the follow are the available:

 The lag from the time data is committed to your source to the time when the data is available for queries in Amazon Redshift.